 So this post will cover my journey of hacking a Samsung XCover 4 to run w/out a battery.

-The schematics is relatively simple.
+The schematics are relatively simple.
 I used a 5V, 2A AC/DC power adapter.
 You may say ask why I did not reuse the original charger?
 Well the original charger had 2 issues:

 - The output voltage was rated